Cactice/alpha-vintage-practice/README.md

 I'm playing around with stock data.
-Visualizing it and what not
+Visualizing it and what not.
+1. `mv .env.example .env`
+1. Add api key with `vim .env`
+1. `docker-compose up`
+1. Make it RAIN!!